History of Jackie Robinson in Timeline

 In 1920, after Jackie Robinson's father left the family, they moved to Pasadena, California.

 In 1922, Rachel Isum, Jackie Robinson's future wife, was born.
-She later met Robinson while a freshman at UCLA.
+They met while he was a senior at UCLA and she was a freshman.

 In 1935, Jackie Robinson graduated from Washington Junior High School and enrolled at John Muir Technical High School.